 Eat healthy foods.
 If you feel like eating, fuel your body with the vitamins and nutrients it needs to get better.
 Limit sugary or highly processed foods like cookies and sodas.
 If you don’t have an appetite, you don’t need to try to force food down.

 Drinks lots of fluids.
 Do this even if you don’t feel like eating.
 Water is always a good pick.

 Lower your fever.
 Take acetaminophen or ibuprofen if you have a temperature or body aches.
-Be careful not to take more than a total of 3,000 milligrams every 24 hours.
+Be careful not to take more than a total of 3,000 milligrams every 24 hours, except in the case of pediatric patients.
 That includes acetaminophen alone as well as in medications like cold and flu pills and syrups.